 In the preface to the first edition of Visionary Film, P. Sitney describes the relationship of American avant-garde cinema to American mainstream cinema as that of “radical otherness”.
 “They operate in different realms with next to no significant influence on each other,” he claims, young independent film-makers in the forties fleeing the structures set up by commercial cinema by seeking refuge in the European avant-garde tradition.
-While through the course of the 20th century, American avant-garde goes through changes on the level of aesthetics, structure, subject, and even technology, the opposition between norm and deviation is one that, in one way or another, is upheld until today.
-This dialectic is even visible in film theory, in which the discussion of mainstream cinema and avant-garde films is typically seperated (unless, of course, this very opposition is the subject-matter of the investigation).
+Though American avant-garde has gone through various changes on the level of aesthetics, structure, subject, and even technology, the opposition between norm and deviation is one that, in one way or another, is upheld until today.
+This dialectic is even visible in film theory, in which the discussion of mainstream cinema and avant-garde films is typically separated (unless, of course, this very opposition is the subject-matter of the investigation).
 More importantly, scholars like Sitney do not seem to treat this relationship of thesis and antithesis as one that leads to synthesis.
-It has become the consensus to think that these two visual modes function quite independent of one another, with the structurally aware avant-garde film occasionally backbiting its more popular counterpart.
+It has become the consensus to think that these two visual modes function quite independently of one another, with the structurally aware avant-garde film occasionally backbiting their more popular counterpart.
 Though Sitney does not see avant-garde film as a simple critique of (or, reaction to) Hollywood, there are certain features of visual culture that are left unvoiced by mainstream culture, which avant-garde tries to confront.
 Evidently, there exists a tension between these two forms of visual expression, a constitutive disagreement about the form and purpose of art.

 It seems justified, then, to ask how these two forms can be understood in a country like Romania, where no tradition of mainstream cinema even remotely comparable to Hollywood exists.
 How can there be an independent avant-garde opposed to cinema, if cinema itself is mostly independent and opposed to mainstream culture?
 Of course, there are a few cases of very radically mainstream cinema in Romania, and, as has previously been mentioned in this journal, during Ceaucescu’s rule, cinema used to be more dominant than it is today, the system allowing the production of several commercial films a year.
 But nowadays, mass culture is not dominated by these films.
 If there were a reason for Romanian artists to oppose Romanian mainstream films, it would probably be the fact that they are like bad copies of American cinema, like imitations of Hollywood that lack its ultimate precondition: craft.
 In his work, Sitney criticises terms like “film poems” and “experimental film” because they presuppose a counterphenomenon (which can evidently be interpreted as mainstream cinema): the term “poem” that of prose, the term “experimental” that of non-experimental film.
 But avant-garde is trapped in the same dilemma.
 Can there be an avant-garde cinema if there is nothing to counter, and nothing to anticipate?
 If there is nothing that the mainstream language can learn from avant-garde cinema, then what is its purpose?
 With regard to Romania, this leads to a challenging question: can there be avant-garde films next to a cinema that is itself avant-garde?